RHESSys/RHESSys/README.md

 Branches
 --------
-The "develop" branch should be used for day-to-day development, with RHESSys releases pushed to the "master" branch periodically (for example yearly).
+The "develop" branch should be used for day-to-day development, with RHESSys releases pushed to the "trunk" (formerly "master") branch periodically (for example yearly).